carlmontanari/scrapli/README.md

 All drivers can be imported from `scrapli.driver.core`.

+If you are working with a platform not listed above, you have two options: you can use the `Scrape` driver directly , which you can read about [here](#using-scrape-directly) or you can use the `GenericDriver` which which you can read about [here](#using-the-genericdriver).
+In general you should probably use the `GenericDriver` and not mess about using `Scrape` directly.

 ## Basic Driver Arguments

 The drivers of course need some information about the device you are trying to connect to.
 The most common arguments